earthly/website/blog/_posts/2023-02-27-golang-gin-framework.md

 ~~~

 Here's the CURL request for the `GetCompany` handler function.
-The `CURL` request sends a request to the `/api/v1/:company` route with the data attached to the URL.
+The `CURL` request sends a request to the `/api/v1/:company` route with the data attached to the URL:

 ~~~{.bash caption=">_"}
 curl -X GET "http://localhost:8080/api/v1/TestCompany"